sora-xor/sora-bounties/ledger/README.md

 **The first developer to have the work finished and tested by the team will get the reward.**
 You can, of course, form teams and then divide the reward between the teammates.

->  **Important:** reward amounts might be adjusted based on the market rates of VAL

 Operations that should be supported by Ledger integration:

-1. Base architecture and Transfers - will be rewarded with **1000 VAL**
+1. Base architecture and Transfers - will be rewarded with **$2400 equivalent of VAL tokens**
-2. Swaps and Add/remove liquidity - will be rewarded with **500 VAL**
+2. Swaps and Add/remove liquidity - will be rewarded with **$1200 equivalent of VAL tokens**
-3. Bridge transfers and rewards claiming - will be rewarded with **500 VAL**
+3. Bridge transfers and rewards claiming - will be rewarded with **$1200 equivalent of VAL tokens**

 The implementation is divided into milestones.
 The first and and the most important operation is to implement base architecture and transfer.